kwakusei1m-tech/AI-Pairwise-Response-Evaluation-Using-Preference-Based-Scoring-and-Error-Analysis/README.md

 ## 💡 Key Findings

 - ✅ Most responses are similar → high tie rate
-- ⚠️ Differentiation driven by clarity and completeness
+- ⚠️ Differences driven by clarity and completeness
 - ⚠️ Weak responses lack steps and reasoning
-- ✅ Accuracy and relevance are generally strong
+- ✅ Accuracy and relevance are consistently strong

 ---